 AML 5236 Studies in American Realism and Naturalism (18501910) (3) A study of the intellectual, social and literary developments of this realistic-naturalist period.
 Emphasis is placed upon the literary achievements of such writers as Howells, Twain, James, Crane, and Garland.

-AML 5246 Twentieth Century American Literature (3) In-depth study of one or two major literary figures of the twentieth century, selected from the following list: T.5.
-Eliot, William Faulkner, Richard Wright, Theodore Dreiser, Ernest Hemingway, James Baldwin.
+AML 5246 Twentieth Century American Literature (3) In-depth study of one or two major literary figures of the twentieth century, selected from the following list: T.S.
+Eliot, William Faulkner, Richard Wright, Theodore Dreiser, Ernest Hemingway, James Baldwin, Alice Walker, and Toni Morrison.

-AML 5935 Seminar in Afro-American Literature (3) Current readings and individualized research organized around selected writers or themes which reflect the political and artistic values of Afro-American culture.
+AML 5935 Seminar in African American Literature (3) Current readings and individualized research organized around selected writers or themes which reflect the political and artistic values of African American culture.

 CRW 3110/4120 Techniques of Fiction Writing (3) Techniques for developing skills in fiction writing.